Open-ended working group on reducing space threats through norms, rules and principles of responsible behaviours

 Information for Participants

-The second session of the Open-ended working group on reducing space threats through norms, rules and principles of responsible behaviours is scheduled to take place from 12 to 16 September 2022 in Conference Room XIX at the Palais des Nations, Geneva, Switzerland.
+The third session of the Open-ended working group on reducing space threats through norms, rules and principles of responsible behaviours is scheduled to take place from 30 January to 3 February 2023 in the Tempus Building at the Palais des Nations, Geneva, Switzerland.

-Registration for the second substantive session is now available through Indico.
+Registration for the third substantive session is now available through Indico.

-An aide-memoire for the second session, containing logistical and organizational information, has also been published.
+An aide-memoire for the third session, containing logistical and organizational information, has also been published.

 International organizations, United Nations, commercial actors and civil society